jcolag/entropy-arbitrage/2023-08-10-yesterday-s-enterprise.md

  > **GARRETT**: Yes.

-You may recognize Garrett as model/actress [Tricia O'Neal](https://en.wikipedia.org/wiki/Tricia_O%27Neil), who made many guest appearances on television around this time.
+You may recognize Garrett as model/actress {% wiki Tricia_O%27Neil|Tricia O'Neal|en %}, who made many guest appearances on television around this time.

  > **GUINAN**: No, we're not.
 At least, we're not supposed to be.
 This is not a ship of war.
 This is a ship of peace.